Connor14/MinecraftServerProxy/README.md

     * [Testing the proxy](#Testing-the-proxy) will assume you are using the default `appsettings.json`
 4. Run the `MinecraftServerProxyStandalone` executable

+You can also run the application as a service.
+Here are the additional steps:

+#### Linux Systemd

+For more information, see the Microsoft Blog Post: https://devblogs.microsoft.com/dotnet/net-core-and-systemd/

+1. Copy the `MinecraftServerProxyStandalone.service` file to `/etc/systemd/system`
+2. Run `sudo systemctl daemon-reload`
+3. Run `sudo systemctl status MinecraftServerProxyStandalone` and check output
+4. Run `sudo systemctl start MinecraftServerProxyStandalone.service` to start the service
+5. Run `sudo systemctl status MinecraftServerProxyStandalone` again and check output
+6. Run `sudo systemctl enable MinecraftServerProxyStandalone.service` to start when the machine starts

+#### Windows Service

+TODO

 ### Integrating the library

 Please see [MinecraftServerProxyStandalone](https://github.com/Connor14/MinecraftServerProxy/tree/master/MinecraftServerProxyStandalone) for a full code example.